Program and Course Offerings / Registration / Delivery Methods

 I am having technical difficulties with my online course.
 Who can I contact to get help?

-For online courses offered through MyCanvas, contact the Mohawk College IT Service Desk.
-For courses offered through OntarioLearn, contact the 24-hour OntarioLearn Help Desk.
+For online courses offered through MyCanvas, visit the Mohawk College Student Technical Support web page.
+For courses offered through OntarioLearn, contact the 24-hour OntarioLearn Help Desk (opens in new window).
 Instructions for accessing online courses can be found on the Online Learning page.
-Additional technical support is available through the Mohawk Library.
+Additional technical support is available through Digital Skills.

 Where do I write exams, if there are any?